Lucas Glover: PGA Tour

+2009 U.S. Open

-Glover won the U.S. Open at the Bethpage Black Course (Farmingdale, New York) by two strokes over Phil Mickelson, Ricky Barnes, and David Duval.
+Glover won the 2009 U.S. Open at the Bethpage Black Course (Farmingdale, New York) by two strokes over Phil Mickelson, Ricky Barnes, and David Duval.
 He was a surprise winner of the event, being ranked 71st in the Official World Golf Ranking and never having made a cut in his three previous U.S. Open appearances.
 Glover was one of just a handful of players who won the U.S. Open after having to play in a sectional qualifier.
 He shot a second round 64, tying the low round of the week with Mike Weir.
 Glover entered the final round one stroke behind 54-hole leader Ricky Barnes but in tough conditions on Monday's final round, both Glover and Barnes struggled.
 Coming to the 16th hole, Glover was 4 over for the day without a birdie but that would soon change.
 He hit his approach shot to within 6 feet of the hole and made the putt to take a lead he would not relinquish.
 After sinking a 3-foot putt for par on 18, Glover won by a margin of two strokes.
 The win propelled him to 18th in the world rankings.

 Glover would be honored for his U.S. Open win at a Clemson Alumni Association meeting in Greenville at Fluor Field the following month.
 He was the first Clemson graduate and the first native South Carolinian to win a major professional golf championship.